 Often consumers and retailers are confused about when and if you’re legally allowed to cancel an online order.

-Under the Distance Selling Regulations you can cancel the moment you place your order up until seven working days from the day after you receive your goods.
+Under the Distance Selling Regulations you can cancel an online order the moment you place your order up until seven working days from the day after you receive your goods.

-The Distance Selling Regulations enable you to cancel in writing, by fax or by email, though it’s sensible to stick with the process the seller has set up - if it’s reasonable.
+The Distance Selling Regulations enable you to cancel an online order in writing, by fax or by email, though it’s sensible to stick with the process the seller has set up - if it’s reasonable.

-Most online sellers will provide an email address you can send cancellations to.
+Most online sellers will provide an email address you can send cancellations to, or you can use this letter template to make a written cancellation under the Distance Selling Regulations.

 Or you shouldn't be told that items can’t be returned unless you’ve got a cancellation code.